ktechhydle/ktechhydle/README.md

 # Hello, I'm Keller.
 I am a full-time halfpipe snowboarder training in Colorado, but in my free time I program in Python and C++.
-I own and manage MP Software, and help develop open-source projects that assist athletes, teams, and resorts.
+I own and manage MP Software, and help develop open-source projects.

 # About Me
 > [!IMPORTANT]